siriusctrl/UniPublic/CS/week10.md

   - No CSMA/CD required which we could make a much longer segment sizes
     - The propagation delay could be much longer than packet duration (related to tutorial question 5)
 - Security benefits
-  - Prevents interfaces seeing other hots' traffic
+  - Prevents interfaces seeing other hosts' traffic